opensearch-project/documentation-website/_analyzers/index.md

 - A _search analyzer_ performs analysis at query time: OpenSearch analyzes the query string when you run a full-text query on a text field.
 For more information about ways to specify search analyzers, see [Search analyzers]({{site.url}}{{site.baseurl}}/analyzers/search-analyzers/).

-In most cases, you should use the same analyzer at indexing time and at search time because then the text field and the query string are analyzed in the same way and the resulting tokens match as expected.
+In most cases, you should use the same analyzer at both indexing and search time because the text field and the query string will be analyzed in the same way and the resulting tokens will match as expected.
 {: .tip}

 ### Example